 In 2014, two class-action lawsuits were filed, in California and Illinois, against pharmaceutical manufacturer Johnson & Johnson.
-The lawsuits contained claims that the use of their talc products gave women ovarian cancer, and that the company failed to properly warn of a possible association between their talc products and ovarian cancer.
+The J & J talcum powder cancer lawsuits contained claims that the use of their talc products gave women ovarian cancer, and that the company failed to properly warn of a possible association between their talc products and ovarian cancer.
 The products cited in these lawsuits are Johnson’s Baby Powder and Shower to Shower.
 A primary argument presented in these lawsuits is that Johnson & Johnson was negligent because it did not provide any warning about a possible link between talc and ovarian cancer on their product labels.
-Jump to Statute of Limitations Associated with Talcum Powder Lawsuits.
+Jump to statute of limitations associated with Talcum Powder Lawsuits.

 Talcum Powder Cautions

 Analysis of cancerous ovaries has shown that in some cases, the substances of talc and asbestos have been found to be a cause of that cancerous tissue.
 In geologic formations, those two minerals are generally found together, and it is known that asbestos causes cancer.
 In the past, some talc powders have also contained asbestos, but in recent years, quality assurance programs have minimized that problem.
 Some modern talcum powders also contain cornstarch, which is safe to use.
 Talcum powder materials may originate from other sources also, such as condoms that are sprinkled with powder to facilitate use.

 The cancer problems occur because powders can migrate to the ovaries from the vaginal area.
 If any powder also contains talc, or as in the old days when talc was mixed with a little asbestos, it can slightly increase the risk of a woman getting ovarian cancer.
 Studies on this problem have been done for over three decades, but without substantive conclusions.